MQL5 iBands Guide: Get Bollinger Bands Values with CopyBuffer

 {

-Print("Sell breakout candidate: closed candle closed below the lower band");
+Print("Sell breakout candidate: the closed candle closed below the lower band");

 }

-The advantage of this method is that it more easily excludes temporary moves outside the band on an unclosed bar.
+The advantage of this method is that it makes it easier to exclude temporary breakouts from an unclosed bar.

 4.3 Volatility Detection Using Band Width

-Bollinger Bands can quantify the size of market movement by taking the difference between the upper and lower bands.
+Bollinger Bands can quantify the size of market movement by taking the difference between the upper band and lower band.

 The formula is simple.